- Oops!Something went wrong.Please try again later.

 How Growth Rates Impact P/E Ratios

-It's nice to see that Napco Security Technologies grew EPS by a stonking 50% in the last year.
-And it has bolstered its earnings per share by 30% per year over the last five years.
-I'd therefore be a little surprised if its P/E ratio was not relatively high.
+Notably, Napco Security Technologies grew EPS by a whopping 50% in the last year.
+And earnings per share have improved by 30% annually, over the last five years.
+With that performance, I would expect it to have an above average P/E ratio.

 Don't Forget: The P/E Does Not Account For Debt or Bank Deposits